Nihal-Pandey-2302/ARIA-ON-STACKS/README.md

 * ✅ **Modern UX/UI:** A custom dark theme, a modern header, toast notifications, and integration with the **Leather Wallet** for a smooth user experience.
 * ✅ **Comprehensive Dashboards:** Includes a full-featured "Staking Dashboard" and the "Marketplace."
 * ✅ **Transparent Backend Interaction:** The frontend provides real-time polling and feedback as the backend mints the NFT, giving users a clear view into the on-chain confirmation process.
+* ✅ **Unified Smart Contract:** NFT minting and marketplace operations are now consolidated into a single, gas-efficient contract, reducing complexity and improving composability.

 ---